 There are more services included in the LegalZoom plan, but if you need business formation help or prefer online advice from an attorney, then the Rocket Lawyer plan is a better value overall.

 If you are looking for an online legal service that will help you incorporate your business or form an LLC, then Rocket Lawyer is not the most cost-effective choice—unless you are a member.
-If you are a member, then your first business formation with Rocket Lawyer is free.
+If you are a member, then your first business formation is free.
 If you’re not a member, it’s $99.95 plus state filing fees.

 IncFile is much less expensive, charging just $49.95 plus state filing fees.
 They also include registered agent service at no additional charge for one year.
 Even if you’re a Rocket Lawyer member, you’ll have to pay a fee for registered agent service.